 Filing for Bankruptcy to Starting Over Again

-Jackson's legal and financial problems began to mount when he was sued by Lastonia Leviston, a girlfriend of Rick Ross, for releasing a sex tape online without her permission.
+Jackson's legal and financial problems began to mount when he was sued by Lastonia Leviston, a girlfriend of Ross, for releasing a sex tape online without her permission.
 A jury found Jackson liable for $7 million in damages in July 2015.
 That and another case relating to the headphone company Sleek Audio prompted the rapper-businessman to file for Chapter 11 bankruptcy protection.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!